kotcity/kotcity/README.md

 ## License

 This project is licensed with Apache License 2.0.
-Assets license currently undecided.
 This project includes icons by various graphic designers from the Noun Project.